bruvellu/terebratalia-wnts/wnt.md

 Taken together, the expression domains of Frizzled receptors extend over broad but distinct regions of the body, and this arrangement along the anteroposterior axis remains constant throughout gastrulation and larval morphogenesis.

-## Expression of Wnt antagonists is limited to the anterior ectoderm and mesoderm
+## Expression of Wnt antagonists is limited to the anterior end

 To obtain a more comprehensive picture of the Wnt signaling landscape in *T. transversa*, we also analyzed the expression of three Wnt antagonists, Secreted Frizzled-Related Protein (*sfrp*), Dickkopf protein (*dkk*), and Wnt Inhibitory Factor (*wif*).